6 Things You Shouldn’t Do on Social Media

 Never, ever use a tragedy to your advantage

 An insensitive remark on a tragedy can be disastrous to your brand image.

-It will undoubtedly result in severe backlash as it did with Kenneth Cole.
+It will undoubtedly result in the severe backlash as it did with Kenneth Cole.

 This is what they tweeted for Cairo protests that resulted in multiple deaths –

 “Millions are in uproar in #Cairo.
-Rumor is they heard our new spring collection is now available online.”
+Rumor has they heard our new spring collection is now available online.”